 Key takeaway

-As of the posting of this article, reporting companies nationwide do not need to comply with the Corporate Transparency Act’s (CTA) January 1, 2025, beneficial owner information (BOI) reporting deadline.
-Yet, given the appeal and the possibility of a full or partial stay issued by the Fifth Circuit, the CTA’s reporting obligations may be reinstated at any time.
-We will continue to monitor and provide updates as the law progresses.
+As of the posting of this article, reporting companies nationwide do not need to comply with the Corporate Transparency Act’s (CTA) revised beneficial owner information (BOI) reporting deadlines.

 Update

 In a significant legal development, the United States District Court for the Eastern District of Texas has issued a nationwide preliminary injunction against the enforcement of the CTA and its implementing regulations.
-The court’s decision effectively halts the January 1, 2025, filing deadline for all reporting companies as of December 3, 2024.
+The court’s decision effectively halts the January 1, 2025, filing deadline for all reporting companies.

 The plaintiffs, including the National Federation of Independent Business (NFIB) on behalf of a number of its members, brought their legal challenge to the CTA in Texas Top Cop Shop, Inc., et al. v.
 Garland et al., on behalf of a number of its members, arguing that the CTA exceeded Congress’s authority under the U.S. Constitution.
 The CTA, enacted as part of the Anti-Money Laundering Act of 2020, mandates businesses provide the federal government with detailed BOI to help address financial crimes enabled by anonymous corporate structures.